-As part of the regular lectures in the course MINE 480/590Q Mine Waste Management, all interested students and staff are invited to a special ZOOM meeting and presentation by an experienced practitioner and great engineer, Mr. Bill Chin of Klohn Crippen Berger in Calgary, AB.
+As part of the regular lectures in the course MINE 480/590Q Mine Waste Management, by Mr. Bill Chin of Klohn Crippen Berger in Calgary, AB.
 Bill, a UBC ’76 alumnus, will passionately present some lessons learned and several personal key messages for anyone – young and … less young – wishing to pursue a career related to, or in the field of geotechnical engineering.
-This is truly an opportunity not to be missed.

 - Guest Speaker: Mr. Bill Chin, of Klohn Crippen Berger, in Calgary, AB